Analytical Expression for Fracture Profile in Viscoelastic Crack Propagation

+Equation~(\ref{eq:E_tip}) is consistent with strain-field measurements in carbon-black reinforced styrene--butadiene rubber (SBR)~\cite{Mai2020}, which exhibit a plateau near the crack tip followed by a power-law decay.
+Focusing on the low-velocity case ($V \approx 0.03 C_s \approx 0.6$~m/s), where inertia is negligible, we estimate the soft-solid--liquid crossover length as $\lambda \tau V/\pi$ using a representative relaxation time $\lambda \tau \approx 10^{-3}$~s.
+The resulting value ($\approx 0.2$~mm) agrees with the experimentally observed plateau width, suggesting that the strain plateau arises from viscoelasticity rather than cohesive-zone effects.
+(See Sec.~S4 in the Supplemental Material for details.)\\

-\textit{Conclusion}.\,--- We have derived an analytical expression for the fracture profile [Eq.~(\ref{eq:fracture_profile})] during steady-state crack propagation in viscoelastic solids, utilizing the standard linear-solid model to describe viscoelasticity.
-The generality of the method used in this study is noteworthy, as it can be applied to a broad range of viscoelastic materials.
-Our solution identifies three distinct regions within the fracture profile [Eq.~(\ref{eq:asymptotic_U}) and Fig.~\ref{fig:3}], each distinguished by characteristic power-law exponents that confirm the scaling theory in de Gennes' viscoelastic trumpet~\cite{deGennes1996,deGennes1997}.
-Our findings not only validate the anticipated scaling behavior but also determine the power-law prefactors and the crossover points between these regions.
-This bridges a crucial gap in viscoelastic fracture mechanics, establishing a theoretical connection between the tip-sharpness and propagation velocity of a crack [Fig.~\ref{fig:4}].
-By emphasizing the crucial role of viscoelastic effects, our research should facilitate the development of tough polymer materials by controlling crack-tip processes.
+\textit{Conclusion}.\,--- We have derived an analytical expression [Eq.~(\ref{eq:fracture_profile})] for the fracture profile during steady-state crack propagation in viscoelastic solids, utilizing the standard linear solid model.
+The resulting fracture profile exhibits three distinct regions [Eq.~(\ref{eq:asymptotic_U}) and Fig.~\ref{fig:3}], each characterized by a power-law exponent, confirming de Gennes' viscoelastic trumpet~\cite{deGennes1996,deGennes1997}.
+This expression further provides the power-law prefactors and crossover locations beyond the original scaling argument.
+We also analyzed the strain field ahead of the crack tip [Eq.~(\ref{eq:E_tip}) and Fig.~\ref{fig:5}], revealing a plateau between two power-law regimes with $(-x)^{-1/2}$, a signature of viscoelasticity.
+The predictions capture features experimentally observed in fracture profiles~\cite{Morishita2016} and strain fields~\cite{Mai2020} in filled rubbers.
+These findings bridge a long-standing gap in viscoelastic fracture mechanics by linking the crack-tip sharpness to propagation velocity [Fig.~\ref{fig:4}].
+By emphasizing the critical role of viscoelasticity, our research could facilitate the development of tough polymer materials by controlling crack-tip processes.

+\textit{Acknowledgments}.\,--- We thank Professor~K.~Urayama and Professor~T.~Sakai for helpful experimental insights.
+This work was supported by JST PRESTO Grant Number JPMJPR1997, JST FOREST Program Grant Number JPMJFR232A, and JST ERATO Grant Number JPMJER2401.
+This work was also supported by JSPS KAKENHI Grant Numbers JP22H01187, JP23K22458, and JP25K00966.\\

+{A\arabic{equation}} \textit{Appendix A: Proof of the Theorem}.\,--- To prove Eq.~(\ref{eq:propagating_solution}), we introduce a transformation relating the intended displacement field $u_i(x,y)$ to an auxiliary field $\mathfrak{u}_i^0(x,y)$ (for $i=x,y$), defined by